billhu0/billhu-hexo-blog/source/_posts/28_homeassistant.md

 ---
 title: HomeAssistant on Raspberry Pi
 date: 2022-04-19 16:44:18
-description: How to install and configure homeassistant on raspberry pi
+description: How to set up homeassistant on a raspberry pi
 tags:
 - Linux
 - Homeassistant